 Want to know how your SEO efforts are paying off?
+Then, you’ll want to learn how to use Google Search Console (GSC).

 Google Search Console is a suite of tools from Google that helps you track your site’s performance, find issues, and help your site rank higher in Google.
-It is a powerful, but complex, tool.
+It is a powerful but complex tool.

 Here are just a few of the benefits of using GSC: